Multitasking, High Resolution, and Other iOS Features

-Implementing a Multitasking-aware OpenGL ES Application
+Implementing a Multitasking-Aware OpenGL ES App

-In your application delegate’s
+In your app delegate’s

-In your application delegate’s
+In your app delegate’s

 glFinishfunction to ensure that the resources are removed immediately.